CrisGiacomazzi/Indigenous-Health-Access/README.md

 <img width="664" alt="Screen Shot 2025-01-26 at 3 36 12 PM" src="https://github.com/user-attachments/assets/9ed137ff-2785-4518-a729-3bbf77316e60" />

 Figure 2.
 Percentage of Indigenous people who consider the cultural and communication problem a reason for not receiving health services.
 Image made by the author using Tableau (2024).

+# Hypothesis

+# Project Plan
+To ensure the feasibility of the project, a pilot program will be developed.
+* Program Duration: The project is designed as a one-year initiative to ensure a thorough and measurable impact within the target communities.
+* Sample: A carefully selected sample size will be utilized to ensure the validity and reliability of the findings and outcomes.
+* Priority Area: The primary focus of the project will be on enhancing health literacy within Indigenous communities, addressing a critical barrier to healthcare access.
+* Hypothesis Testing: The project will involve testing specific hypotheses to evaluate the effectiveness of proposed interventions and strategies.

 # Definitions
 _Indigenous Health Centers: Financial and Systemic Challenges_